Taos, New Mexico: In popular culture

-Taos has been featured in The Nine Lives of Elfego Baca (1960) and And Now Miguel (1966).
+Taos was featured in The Nine Lives of Elfego Baca (1960) and And Now Miguel (1966).

-Country music artist Waylon Jennings sang a song titled "Taos, New Mexico" on his 1967 album Love of the Common People.
+"Taos, New Mexico" is a song recorded by Waylon Jennings for his 1967 album Love of the Common People.

 A different song, also called "Taos, New Mexico", was a chart hit for Canadian singer/songwriter R. Dean Taylor in 1972.
 The song charted in Canada, Australia, the Netherlands, and the US, reaching top 40 on the US Adult Contemporary charts.

-The character Deputy Marshal Sam McCloud in the 1977 television series McCloud, played by Dennis Weaver, was portrayed as being from Taos.
+The character Deputy Marshal Sam McCloud in the 1977 television series McCloud, played by Dennis Weaver, is from Taos.

 In his 1983 novel Christine, writer Stephen King states that Leigh Cabot eventually settled in Taos with her husband and twin daughters.

 A "businessman from Taos" is referenced in the 2022 Charley Crockett song "Tom Turkey".

 On September 18, 1991, the PBS television series Reading Rainbow shot its 73rd episode "The Legend of the Indian Paintbrush" here.
 The title was based on a book by Tomie dePaola and was narrated by Harold Littlebird (born 1951).
 Santa Fe's Dominic C. Arquero introduced himself at this program's beginning.

 The Volkswagen Taos, introduced in October 2018, is named after the town to pay tribute to its former resident John Muir, a structural engineer who authored a Volkswagen repair book in 1969.

-In Young Justice, Taos is the location of the Metahuman Youth Center, a community center founded by the Justice League and S.T.A.R.
-Labs to assist victims of metahuman trafficking.
+In Young Justice, Taos is the location of the Metahuman Youth Center, a community center established to assist victims of metahuman trafficking.